-"Sure, we still talk about the ghost," says Linda Jarvis, a retired school-teacher and a member of the town council in Grantsville, the county seat.
+"Sure, we still talk about the ghost," says Linda Jarvis, a retired school teacher and a member of the town council in Grantsville, the county seat.

-The cause of the alleged haunting, usually a central feature of most ghost stories, remains obscure.
+However, the cause of the alleged haunting, usually a central feature of most ghost stories, remains obscure.

 It's also remarkable that the location of the haunting changed after the destruction of the house in which the ghost first appeared.